 Take route 13 from Odda to Tyssedal, where you follow the signs to Skjeggedal.
-After seven kilometres in Skjeggedal there is a parking place with a parking fee of NOK 100 per day.
+After seven kilometres in Skjeggedal there is a parking place with a parking fee.

 Please note that the parking fills up early in the morning during high season – you may want to consider parking in Odda or Tyssedal instead.

 From Odda via Tyssedal to Skjeggedal in high season.

 There is also a daily express bus between Trolltunga and Preikestolen from 1 July to 31 August.